 Binge drinking can cause a battery of serious health problems, both in the short term and in the long term.
 Alcohol interferes with the brain’s normal functioning.
 This can lead to impaired judgment and coordination as well as mood changes.
 Heavy drinking can also cause health complications in the liver, heart, pancreas, and overall immune system.

 Some of the long- and short-term effects of binge drinking include:

 - blackout, or forgetting events that occurred while you were drinking

-- cancer, including breast cancer and cancer of the mouth, esophagus,
+- cancer, including breast cancer and cancer of the mouth, esophagus, and liver

 - heart muscle damage, which may lead to heart failure